Ninja-Vikash/Backend_with_JavaScript/Readme.md

 ```bash
 npm init
 ```
-It will ask some questions, answer them accordingly based upon your project.
+> It will ask some questions related to your project.
+Please answer them accordingly.

 **Create files in root directory**
 ```bash